Horizonless black hole mimickers with spin: Rotating black shells

 Let us pause and look back at the original construction of a static black shell in \cite{Danielsson:2017riq}.
 If one only considers the black shell after it has been formed, its radius remains a free parameter.
 What pins the shell to its Buchdahl radius is further consideration of the physics of the problem.
 A crucial input to the model is that the degrees of freedom of a collapsing shell of matter are converted to radiation (traceless fluid) right on top of the shell.
 The easiest way to account for this is to consider energy-momentum of the Schwarzschild bubble that is in excess of a vacuum Minkowski solution.
 This was identified with $ρ_b, p_b$ in \cite{Danielsson:2017riq} and gave the Buchdahl radius.
 Consistency of the analysis was further confirmed by the considering the entropy and thermodynamics of the bubble in that article.

-For the rotating black shell that we are now considering, it is natural to follow the same reasoning and require that the stress tensor obtained for a junction between the rotating exterior and a Minkowski interior be traceless.
+For the rotating black shell that we are now considering, it is natural to follow the same reasoning and require that the stress tensor associated to the infalling matter is traceless.
+This is obtained by performing a subtraction with empty space, as discussed at the beginning of \fref{sec:rotating}.
 Although tracelessness was commensurate with $S^a{}_b$ being a perfect fluid for the stationary black shell in \cite{Danielsson:2017riq}, this is no longer the case even to lowest order in spin.
 So we will now impose tracelessness {\it without} requiring the stress tensor to be a perfect fluid.
 This can be done to arbitrary order in $a$ and fixes all the remaining free parameters, resulting in a shell with a unique size and shape.
 To order $a^6$, these are (presenting only numerical values here for brevity)

 Note that the parameters above differ from those in \eqref{eq:q_prefect} that were obtained for a perfect fluid on the shell.
 This fixes the multipolar structure of the metric completely.
 Redefining the metric parameters $m$ and $a$ to coincide with the physical mass and angular momentum as before gives (for large $k$) yields